catshout/casisp-runtime/README.md

 The JSON Schemas [integrationservice.schema.json](var/casisp/templates/integrationservice.schema.json) and [integrationapi.schema.json](var/casisp/templates/integrationapi.schema.json) define the JSON model for the Apache Camel Components configuration.

-Both the Apache Velocity Templates and JSON Schemas can be extended to included other required Apache Camel components into the `casisp-runtime`.
+Additional Apache Camel components can be included into the `casisp-runtime` based on JSON schema extensions and additional Apache Velocity templates.

-The `casisp-runtime` can be extended with a graphic UI for the Integration Service and API design and with an Integration Process Monitor.
+The `casisp-runtime` can be supplemented with a graphic UI for the Integration Service and API design and with an Integration Process Monitor.
 Both are commercial products of the [CAS AG](https://www.c-a-s.de).
 The `casisp-runtime` will remain Open Source under the Apache 2.0 license.

 ## Pre-requisites

-The following pre-requisites are required to run the casisp-runtime
+The following pre-requisites are required to run the `casisp-runtime`

 ### Windows